kemitix/kemitix-parent/README.md

 ### Configuration

-The plugin will generate the `target/digraph.dot` file during the `verify` phase.
+The plugin will generate the `target/digraph.dot` file during the `validate` phase.

-The plugin will filter to packages within the `net.kemitix` package namespace.
+Set the `digraph-dependency.basePackage` property to the root package to graph.

 # Distribution Management